 Kia Stonic cargo room

-The exterior dimensions of the Stonic may fall on the side of compact, but it packs in plenty of passenger and cargo space.
+The exterior dimensions of the new Kia Stonic may fall on the side of compact, but it packs in plenty of passenger and cargo space.

 Shoulder room is best in class, while head and legroom are also excellent.